esx-framework/esx-documentation/docs/es_extended/server/xplayer/functions/setjob.md

 xPlayer.setJob(name, grade)
 ```

-This functions sets a job for a player.
+This functions sets the player job